gokberkkocak/lofigirl/README.md

 brew install opencv tesseract leptonica
 ```

+## Releases

+You can find the latest tagged release in the release section.

+Alternatively, you should be able to grab latest artifacts on `main` on github actions artifacts.

 ## Compiling

+Instead of using supplied binaries, you can compile the project yourself as well.

 Server side uses ```sqlx``` which does compile time query checking so a db must be present on the compilation time.
 To set the compile time db and run migrations;